GoyalLab/Zonation_Analysis/README.md

     $> module load git
     $> git clone https://github.com/GoyalLab/Zonation_Analysis.git
 ```
 3. Wishbone depends on a number of `R` packages available on CRAN and Bioconductor and these dependencies are listed in each of the function scripts as shown in the steps below.
 All the dependencies will be automatically installed when running the steps below.
+4. The runtime to download this github repository is less than 1 hour.
+The runtime to run all the scripts in the repository is around 1 hour.

 ## Disclaimer
 Please do start the code on a separate environment, in case there are conflicts occuring due to library differences.